jimmymathews/schur-transform/README.md

 Schur transform
 ===============

-This is an implementation of the Schur transform, as described in *A Schur Transform for Spatial Stochastic Processes* .
+This is an implementation of the Schur transform, as described in *A Schur Transform for Spatial Stochastic Processes*.
 The transform calculates irreducible tensorial components of spatial covariances and joint moments.

-Let's say that your data are stored in multi-dimensional array `v[i,j,a]`, where
+Let's say that your data are stored in a multi-dimensional array `v[i,j,a]`, where

   - step index `i` ranges across `n` steps (e.g. time-steps, or cases)
   - sample index `j` ranges cross `N` samples (e.g. number of trajectories or landmarks)